All Episodes

 The privacy of your own home is different than a public place.

-Church a public place, sports bar's a public place.
+Church is a public place.

 Sure.